ahmeterdem1/SSL-Messager/README.md

 - All other messages are sent by the server.
 - Every query ends with "\r\n" but this does not serve a purpose for now.
 - Server messages about errors are written inside <> sings
+- Server sends the token once whilst authorizing
+- Client sends its token at each query for validation